scohen64/victor_perera/README.md

 Option C: Start over with a brand-new repo, and migrate your existing map content.
 Make a copy of our newer code by clicking the green 'Use template' button.
 Migrate any media folder or geodata folder content from your old repo to your new repo, by downloading to your local computer and uploading to GitHub.
 Reconnect your Google Sheet ID to the `google-doc-url.js` file in your new repo.

-Email us at [HandsOnDataViz@gmail.com](handsondataviz@gmail.com) if you need assistance with updating your code.
+Email us at [shaicohen@miami.edu](shaicohen@miami.edu) if you need assistance with updating your code.

 ## Credits (and licenses)
 Developed by [Ilya Ilyankou](https://github.com/ilyankou) and [Jack Dougherty](https://github.com/jackdougherty) with support from Connecticut Humanities and Trinity College, CT.
 Inspired by Code for Atlanta mapsfor.us (2016) https://github.com/codeforatlanta/mapsforus (BSD-3-Clause).
 Adapted from MUX Lab, Map Effects 100: https://github.com/muxlab/map-effects-100, see http://muxlab.github.io/map-effects-100/Leaflet/11_scroll-driven-map-navigation.html.